djgroen/student-resources/reporting-technical-problems.md

+* Before reporting a problem, always make sure that you have examined the existing documentation.
+Check the installation manuals and user guides of the relevant tool(s), and also check this repository for helpful information first.

 # How to report technical problems

 * Always write specifically what you are trying to accomplish, and what you are doing to accomplish it.